akilmarshall/weather-pi/README.md

 # Weather Pi
-A rapsberry Pi that takes periodic environmental data and publishes to a databasee.
-This database serves the data over a REST API (see sandman2)
+A raspberry Pi that takes periodic environmental data and publishes to a database.

+The database contents will be offered via api as well as some simple data plots.